Trump talks up ‘special relationship’ with Macron, hours after threat to slap tariffs on French wine

 But that relationship soured, with Macron becoming increasingly critical of his American ally.
 After Macron suggested building a European army to protect itself from China, Russia, and the U.S., Trump responded by hitting Macron for his low approval ratings – and suggesting that U.S. wine is on par with French grape.

-Trump faces a tricky summit with G7 leaders and is expected to promote a pro-growth message and talk about what he has done in terms of cutting taxes and regulation at home.
+Trump faces a tricky summit with G-7 leaders and is expected to promote a pro-growth message and talk about what he has done in terms of cutting taxes and regulation at home.
 Trump will urge the countries to reform the World Trade Organization (WTO) as he believes that China has been gaming the system and that countries need to push back against it.

 Trump arrived on Air Force One after changing airplanes in Bordeaux, on account of the shorter runway in Biarritz.
 His motorcade passed through barricaded streets on his way to the heavily secured summit site, as some residents looked on from windows overhead.